akarshit-1609/Grade_Card_Details_Store_in_MySql_Database/readme.md

         password="Your Password",
         port="Your port "
     )

+    mysql_exe = "mysql"     # Path of mysql.exe
+    mysql_login_file = "--defaults-file=mylogin.cnf"    # Path of mylogin.cnf
     ```
+    #### In mylogin.cnf
+    * Modify values if not match your mysql configuration.
+    #### After Configuration
     * After this change navigate to the program's directory in your terminal and run program like this:
     ```bash
     cd program_directory
     python grade_card.py
     ```
-    If succesfully run program without an error than your details available in mysql database.
+    If succesfully run program without an error than you fetch your marks and automatically store in mysql database and you can export marks in Excel file.

-## Output
+## How to use

+* After run this program a gui window will be appear.

+* Enter Enrolnment number in first input field and replace to your course in second input field then click fetch button.

+* After you got done message then click on dropdown list and select your name.

+* After select your name, click on show button and your marks will be show in terminal.

+* Also you can export your marks in excel file which is save on desktop folder in your computer.

-* **To see your details:**
+* **To see your all data which is store in mysql:**

     In the mysql CLI:
     ```bash
     mysql> use grade_cards;
     mysql> show tables;
     ```
-    Hence you can see all details.